moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### StartPoint Hint

-The `StartPoint` subscription hint identifies a starting point within the track for delivering objects.
-The requested start point specified is relative to publisher's current view of the state within the track.
-A publisher's current view of the track is defined as the most recent group and object for the track received (or in the cache), if available, at the time of request.
+The `StartPoint` subscription hint identifies a starting point within a track for delivering objects.
+The requested start point specified is relative to publisher's view  of the ongoing state of the track.
+A publisher's current state of the track is defined by the most recent group and object sequence received (or active in the cache), if available, at the time of request.

 The payload for StartPoint hint has the following structure: